KaiTheRedNinja/Jumbleum/Notes.docc/Computing/Topics/Data Communications.md

 - Router
     - A device that forwards packets between separate networks.
-    - While a switch combines multiple similar networks that use the same protocol into a single network, a router keeps the connected net- works (which may use fundamentally different protocols) separate and forwards packets between them using Internet protocols.
+    - While a switch combines multiple similar networks that use the same protocol into a single network, a router keeps the connected networks (which may use fundamentally different protocols) separate and forwards packets between them using Internet protocols.
     - In order for a router to forward packets between different networks using Internet protocols, both the device sending the packet and the device receiving the packet must be identified using IP addresses.